 Section 502 Guaranteed Rural Home Loans

-The United States Department of Agriculture (USDA) created the Section 502 Rural Development Guaranteed Home Loan Program - or USDA Loan - to assist low to moderate income families achieve the dream of homeownership.
+The United States Department of Agriculture (USDA) created the USDA Rural Development Guaranteed Housing Loan – also known as a section 502 Home Loan or USDA Loan – as a means to improve the livelihood of rural Americans.

-Though referred to as the USDA Loan, the USDA does not lend any money for the 502 Guaranteed mortgage but partners with approved lenders who finance each home.
-However, with the Section 502 Guaranteed Loan, the USDA does play a key role by backing a portion of each loan to safeguard lenders in case of loss.
-It is with this backing, or guarantee, that lenders are able to offer eligible rural homeowners advantageous rates and terms.
+Though referred to as the USDA Loan, the USDA does not lend any money for the 502 Guaranteed mortgage but guarantees a portion of each loan in case of default.
+This plays a key role, by allowing lenders to take on more risk and the ability to offer eligible rural homeowners advantageous rates and terms.

-With the USDA Loan, there are certain home loan qualifications that must be met for the home to be eligible.
-With qualifications that include construction standards, income standards and cost limits, it is best to begin with the right expectations so that you will have a much easier time locating a home that is suitable and functional for your family, as well as the USDA Loan program.
+With the USDA Loan, there are certain home loan qualifications that must be met for the homeowner to be eligible.
+These qualifications include location, construction standards, income standards and cost limits, some of which can be confusing at times which is why it is best to talk to a USDALoans.com loan officer to help ensure you are qualified.

 Finding the right home to purchase using the USDA home loan guarantee program can be daunting.
 But knowing first-hand what you need to look for will help you shorten your shopping time - allowing you to move into a beautiful home soon!